Pierre-Emerick Aubameyang: International career

 Aubameyang was a key member of the Gabon national side that reached the quarter-finals of the 2012 Africa Cup of Nations as co-hosts of the competition.
 He netted three goals in total, finishing the tournament as one of the top scorers.
 On 5 February 2012, he set up the opening goal for his team and hit the post in the quarter-final against Mali.
 However, the match ended 1–1 after extra time and Aubameyang had his penalty saved in the shootout to decide the game.

 In July 2012, Aubameyang represented Gabon at the 2012 Summer Olympics in London.
 He scored in the team's opening game against Switzerland, which was Gabon's first-ever Olympic goal, and would also prove to be Gabon's only goal of the tournament.
 They were eliminated in the group stage.

 On 15 June 2013, Aubameyang scored a hat-trick of penalty kicks in Gabon's 4–1 2014 FIFA World Cup qualifying win over Niger.
 He then scored a brace against Burkina Faso in the 2015 Africa Cup of Nations Qualification.

 Aubameyang captained Gabon at the 2015 Africa Cup of Nations, scoring the team's opening goal of the tournament in their 2–0 win over Burkina Faso on 17 January 2015.
 He rejected a callup for a pivotal World Cup qualifier at home to the Ivory Coast in August 2017, and they lost 3–0.

 On 25 March 2021, Aubameyang captained Gabon to a 3–0 win at home to DR Congo, scoring the third goal to ensure qualification to the African Cup of Nations to be staged in Cameroon.
 At that time, he contracted malaria, in which he got a fever and had to be hospitalized.

 Aubameyang tested positive for COVID-19 before Gabon's first game in the African Cup of Nations.
 He withdrew from the tournament a few days later to undergo further medical examinations in England after being diagnosed with heart lesions.

 On 18 May 2022, Aubameyang announced his retirement from international football.
 He made a total of 72 appearances for the Gabon national team and scored 30 goals.
 However, a year later, he announced he had changed his mind and would return to the national side.
-He said his decision had been prompted by a meeting with President Ali Bongo Ondimba.
+He said his decision had been prompted by a meeting with President Ali Bongo.

+Following a group stage exit at the 2025 Africa Cup of Nations where Gabon lost all three matches, the Gabonese government decided to suspend the national team.
+Additionally, Gabon's sports minister Simplice-Desire Mamboula sacked head coach Thierry Mouyouma and banned both Aubameyang and team captain Bruno Ecuele Manga.
+However, the suspension was lifted shortly after by new sports minister Paul Ulrich Kessany.
+On 2 September 2026, Aubameyang announced his retirement from international football, citing the "humiliation" from the sports minister as a key reason for his decision.